mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 			- Mature mRNA exits the nucleus and is translated by ribosomes in the cytoplasm
 		- *5' Cap*
 			- Adding by capping enzyme soon after the RNA polymerase II begins transcription.
-			- Site where ribosomes attatch.
+			- Site where ribosomes attach to mRNA
+		- Poly (A) tail
+			-